• Skip to main content

 • Ensure you do not have any empty columns or any columns with the same header names as this can cause field mapping issues.

-• In your Excel file prior to saving as a CSV, leverage conditional formatting functionality to highlight cells with duplicate values in columns that should not have duplicates
+• In your Excel file prior to saving it as a CSV, leverage conditional formatting functionality to highlight cells with duplicate values in columns that should not have duplicates

 • CSV files do not preserve formatting so if you do any data formatting in Excel and then convert to CSV, the formatting needs to be reapplied